-Any juvenile or adult offender that is committed to a state institution such as the California Youth Authority or state prison will be released on parole.
+Any adult offender that is committed to a state institution for a violent offense will be released on parole.
 They will be supervised by state parole officials and the Probation Department will have no jurisdiction over their case with respect to supervision.
-Offenders that are placed on probation may be supervised by the Probation Department, or may be on conditional release/summay probation.
+Offenders that are placed on probation may be supervised by the Probation Department or may be on conditional release/summay probation.
 With respect to conditional release/summary probation cases, individuals are on probation directly to the court and are not supervised by the probation office.
-All juvenile offenders that are placed on probation are supervised by the probation department.
+Individuals sentenced to the state prison for a non-violent offense will be supervised on PRCS by the Probation Department.
+Additionally, individuals sentenced to serve in Lake County Jail on a prison sentence will serve a portion of their sentence on mandatory community supervision.

 Other jurisdictions may request "courtesy supervision" of the Lake County Probation Department.
 If the request is granted, our agency will provide supervision services.
 However, in some cases, the other county or state does not request courtesy supervision which means that we have no supervision responsibilities/rights over the individual.